oduwsdl/archive_profiler/README.md

 $ python ./main.py cdx/*.cdx
 ```

-If it works please update the `config.ini` file to reflect your collection.
+If the script finishes without errors, it should save the profile in the `json` folder as well as push a copy to GitHub as a public Gist (respected path and URI will be shown on standard I/O).
+Now please update the `config.ini` file to reflect your collection.
 Then try to run profiler against your own (preferably small set of) `cdx` file(s).

 Warning: This operation will push the generated profile into a [public gist](https://gist.github.com/ibnesayeed).
 Please be sure about the privacy concerns you may have.